sihellem/TER-UCE-DB/README.md

 ```

 ## C/ Diagnostic tool for subfamily determination within Termitidae
 The current version of the diagnostic tool for the subfamilies of Termitidae is available in the [_Dryad_](https://doi.org/10.5061/dryad.02v6wwqbm) repository.
-For the list of UCEs covered by this tool, please refer to the Supplements published in _Hellemans et al_.
+For the list of UCEs covered by this tool, please refer to the Supplements published in Hellemans _et al_. [_NatComm_](https://doi.org/10.1038/s41467-024-51028-y).
 Using this tool requires the command line version of [_NCBI-BLAST_](https://www.ncbi.nlm.nih.gov/books/NBK569861/).

-_NB_: The current tool is not diagnostic for subfamilies represented by only one sample (i.e., Crepititermitinae, Forficulitermitinae, and Protohamitermitinae) in the database.
+_NB_: The current tool is not diagnostic for subfamilies represented by only one sample (_i.e._: Crepititermitinae, Forficulitermitinae, and Protohamitermitinae) in the database.
 ```
 ## Downloading the current diagnostic database
 wget --user-agent="$(randomua -d)" https://datadryad.org/stash/downloads/file_stream/3273621 --output-document=termitidae_diagnosing_database_v1.fasta.gz && gzip -d termitidae_diagnosing_database_v1.fasta.gz